zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/presets.md

 title: Form Area Presets
 ---

-[Upload](https://yootheme.com/support/yootheme-pro/joomla/layout-library#download-and-upload-layouts) one of the bellow section presets into your layout, then further customize the submission workflow.
-If you need so, go through the [core concepts](./) again or [create a form](#creating-a-form) manually first.
+[Load](https://yootheme.com/support/yootheme-pro/joomla/layout-library#download-and-upload-layouts) one of the bellow section presets into your layout, then further customize the submission workflow.

 {% quick-links %}